-The Uroko House and Uroko Museum are located in the Kitano-cho district, which is a 10 to 15-minute walk from Sannomiya or Shin-Kobe Stations.
+The Uroko House and Uroko Museum are located in the Kitano-cho district, about a 10- to 15-minute walk from Sannomiya or Shin-Kobe Stations.

 Uroko House and Uroko Museum